 Cannon Spike

 By the late 90s arcades had all but disappeared in my area.
 While I was content playing console games at the time I did lament their absence.
 There was nothing like hitting the arcade and seeing a game years more advanced than what was available at home.
 With arcades disappearing it meant I missed out on a lot of absolute gems.
-Cannon Spike came to my attention thanks to Gamefan magazine, where it was met with glowing praise.
+I have Gamefan magazine to thank for bringing Cannon Spike to my attention where it was met with glowing praise.
 I was skeptical at first but ultimately glad I took a chance on it as the game is excellent.

 The story is certainly….interesting.
 Terrorists have unleashed a series of robots around the world.
 A group calling themselves the Anti Robot Special Force decides to take on this threat and save mankind.
-This group is composed of various Capcom characters from unrelated series.
+This group consists of various Capcom characters from unrelated series.
 You’ve got Arthur from Ghouls n Ghosts, Mega Man, Cammy and Charlie and even Shiba from little known arcade game Three Wonders.
-Why everyone is outfitted with roller blades is never explained but it makes for some quick, focused action.
+Why everyone has roller blades is never explained but it makes for quick, focused action.

 There are seven characters to choose from, all with their strengths and weaknesses.
 Aside from the previously mentioned heroes B.B.
 Hood from Darkstalkers and original character Simone round out the cast.
 Everyone differs in terms of strength and speed but the distinctions go even further.
 The controls are simple; there are weak and heavy attacks, and weak and heavy shots.
-Weak attacks can be comboed while weak shots produce rapid fire.
+Weak attacks can combo while weak shots produce rapid fire.
 Every attack is unique to each character, defining them and making for a unique gameplay experience.
 The differences can be pretty stark; Charlie is fairly weak but his heavy shot produces a piercing bullet that can dig into multiple enemies.
 Meanwhile using Mega Man is like using a cheat code.
-His Tornado bullet is grossly overpowered, removing much of the game’s challenge.
+His Tornado bullet is too powerful and removes much of the game’s challenge.

 Cannon Spike 029 Cannon Spike 093 Cannon Spike 062 Cannon Spike 116